 In collaboration with Sacla’

-Cheesy Pesto Pull Apart Garlic Bread – A cheese filled treat.
+Cheesy Pesto Garlic Pull Apart Bread – A cheese filled treat.
 The perfect side dish for dinner or snacking.
-Pesto adds a depth of flavour with the mountains of melting mozzarella cheese.
+Pesto adds a depth of flavour to this pull apart bread with the mountains of melting mozzarella cheese.

 Oh hi autumn, where did you appear from?
 No sooner have the children gone back to school, and I can feel a distinct crisp chill in the air.
 In a flash my mind is on taking photos in falling leaves, new wooly jumpers and comfort food.
 ALL of the comfort food.